|

 appreciation of the instrument is deep, and his interest longstanding.

-Alan's primary research interests span Chinese culture, Han through Tang periods of the
+Alan's primary research interests span Chinese culture of the Han through Tang periods, that is the

 first eight centuries of our common era.
 He recently published Patterns of Disengagement:

-working on biography and hagiography in medieval China.
+working on the role of biography and hagiography in medieval China.
 He is also editor of a series of

-books on exemplary conduct in traditional Chinese culture and at work on a collaborative
+books on exemplary conduct in traditional Chinese culture and is at work on a collaborative

 project concerning the German polymath G. W. Leibniz and his association with the French